Sounds Heavy

 Small venues under 200 capacity typically require 1,000 to 2,000 watts of total speaker power.
 A pair of 12-inch or 15-inch powered speakers handles most small club situations.
 Adding subwoofers extends low-frequency response for bass-heavy music.

-Medium venues holding 200 to 500 people need more horsepower.
-Systems in the 2,000 to 4,000 watt range with dedicated subwoofers provide adequate coverage.
-Multiple speaker pairs or small line arrays may be necessary for wider rooms.
+Medium venues holding 200 to 500 people need more power.
+Systems in the 2,000 to 4,000 watt range with dedicated subwoofers work for most situations.
+Wider rooms may need multiple speaker pairs or small line arrays.

 Large venues and outdoor events demand professional-grade systems often beyond what bands transport themselves.
 Rental companies provide line arrays, extensive monitor systems, and the expertise to deploy them.
 Bands should understand their equipment limitations and rent additional gear when venues exceed their system’s capabilities.

-Beyond the major components, several accessories prove essential for reliable operation.
-Speaker stands elevate main speakers to ear level, improving coverage and reducing low-frequency coupling with floors.
-On-Stage and Ultimate Support manufacture sturdy options in various height ranges.
+Speaker stands elevate main speakers to ear level, improving coverage and reducing bass buildup from floor coupling.
+On-Stage and Ultimate Support make sturdy options.

-A snake, or multicore cable, bundles multiple XLR connections into a single run from stage to mixer position.
-Even a simple 8-channel snake dramatically reduces cable clutter and setup time.
-Whirlwind and Pro Co produce reliable snakes at various channel counts and lengths.
+A snake (multicore cable) bundles multiple XLR connections into a single run from stage to mixer.
+Even an 8-channel snake reduces cable clutter and setup time.
+Whirlwind and Pro Co make snakes at various channel counts.

-Direct boxes convert instrument-level signals to microphone-level balanced signals suitable for long cable runs to the mixer.
-Every PA system needs at least two DI boxes for bass and acoustic guitar.
-Radial Engineering and Countryman make professional-grade options.
+DI boxes convert instrument-level signals to balanced mic-level signals for long cable runs.
+You need at least two for bass and acoustic guitar.
+Radial Engineering and Countryman are common brands.

-Power distribution through quality power strips or power conditioners protects equipment from electrical issues.
-Furman power conditioners filter line noise and provide surge protection for sensitive electronics.
+Power conditioners from Furman filter line noise and provide surge protection for sensitive electronics.

 Promote your music to 500K+ engaged listeners.
 Ads start at $2.50 CPM with guaranteed clicks.